fbpx

 What Does Alcoholism or Drug Abuse Recovery or Treatment Mean?

-What is Law Governs the Requirement for Licensing?
+What Laws Governs the Requirement for Licensing?

 The California Code of Regulations (CCR), Title 9, Division 4, Chapter 5, section 10505 is the law that governs the requirement for licensing.
 Namely, it states that no person, firm, partnership, association, corporation, or local government entity shall operate, establish, manage, conduct, or maintain an alcoholism or drug abuse recovery or treatment facility without obtaining a current, valid license pursuant to the chapter.